MediaMonitoringAndAnalysis/DocumentsProcessing/README.md

 # DocumentsProcessing

-A Python library for extracting and processing information from PDF documents, including text, figures, tables, and metadata.
-The library uses advanced vision-language models for image understanding and text extraction.
+A Python library for extracting and processing information from PDF documents using advanced vision-language models.

 ## Features

-- PDF text extraction with intelligent text cleaning and formatting
+- Extract text content from PDF documents
-- Automatic figure and table detection using YOLOv10
+- Extract figures and images with captions
-- Face detection and removal for privacy protection
+- Extract metadata (title, authors, publication date, etc.)
-- Metadata extraction (publication date, authors, title)
+- Process documents using various LLM backends (OpenAI, Ollama)
-- Support for multiple inference pipelines (VLM and OpenAI)
+- Command-line interface for easy document processing
-- Structured output formatting
+- Flask API for integration with web applications

 ## Installation